sl4m/sl4m.github.com/_posts/2010-06-28-git-branching-and-merging.markdown

   -- github
 ---

 As I aim to become better at using git, I thought I'd share how to branch, then later merge the branch on a git repo.
-I wanted to do this for my Tic Tac Toe project which was going to implement the Limelight UI.
+I wanted to do this for my Tic Tac Toe project because I was going to add the Limelight UI.
 It's actually fairly easy to branch and merge.
 I used [Scott Chacon's](http://twitter.com/chacon) wonderful [Git Reference website](http://gitref.org/) and followed his examples.

-*Listing current branches*
+## Listing current branches

 Note: I'm using zsh and these [dot files](http://github.com/jferris/config_files).

+To list local branches:

 {% highlight text %}
 [master][~/local/git/tic_tac_toe_ruby] git branch